Waltzing Matilda: History of the music

 Who'll come a waltzing Matilda with me?

 The number of syllables in each line is 11, 10, 12, 10.
 The verses are similar.

 As Banjo and Christina collaborated on their song, Christina had to add more notes to her initial tune.
 She did this by breaking up several notes in each line into shorter ones.
 While doing this, Christina retained the shape of the melody and the typical 2/4 type rhythm of 'Craigielee'.
 Typical of songs with multiple verses, the melody had to be changed slightly in some verses to fit the meter of the words.
 Christina and Banjo would have had some arguments, Christina wanting to preserve the tune and Banjo wanting the strict meter of the lyrics to be preserved.
 Despite this, the two tunes sound very similar.
 Many may even say that they are the same.

 This tune did not spread very quickly: an electronic search of Australian newspapers between 1895 and 1902, using trove, reveals only two reports of 'Waltzing Matilda' being sung.
 On 9 October 1900, the governor of Queensland visited Winton and Mr. A. Ramsay sang 'Waltzing Matilda', "one of Banjo Patterson's ditties composed in the Winton district."
 On 23 November 1901, the Hughenden representative of the N.Q.
 Herald reported that, Waltzing Matilda' is all the rage here now."
 Three regional newspapers printed the words of the "quaint trifle", but not the tune.
 Some of the words had been changed and resembled the words later used by Marie Cowan.

 Alternative theories and myths

 There has been speculation about the similarity of "Waltzing Matilda" and a British song, "The Bold Fusilier" or "The Gay Fusilier" (also known as "Marching through Rochester", referring to Rochester in Kent and the Duke of Marlborough).
 Author Matthew Richardson writes that a "direct creative link is indisputable" between the two and that Banjo Paterson would have been familiar with "The Bold Fusilier" and was likely guided by the pattern and sound.
-The similarity is so obvious that one is clearly a copy of the other.
 "The Bold Fusilier" is dated by some to the start of the 18th century.

 In the early 1900s only one verse and chorus of the song were known.
 This snippet was printed in The Bulletin magazine in Sydney, Australia on 8 October 1941.